 The initial reverse design, known as the “small eagle” subtype, was used from 1795 to 1797.
 The design features an eagle with its wings spread, holding an olive wreath in its beak.
 The eagle is perched upon a palm branch, which usually has thirteen leaves, although one reverse die is known with nine leaves.
 The words UNITED STATES OF AMERICA surround the image with the area beneath the eagle left empty.
 As with other early United States gold coinage, there is no indication of the denomination.

-The second reverse, known as the “heraldic eagle” type, is based on the Great Seal of the United States.
-An eagle appears in a rather unnatural position with a shield against its breast.
-Thirteen small stars are between the eagle’s head and a cluster of clouds above.
-In the eagles claws are an olive branch and a bundle of arrows.
-Once again, “UNITED STATES OF AMERICA” is around, and no denomination is mentioned.
-This reverse design was introduced during 1797 and used until the end of the series in 1804.
-The obverse and both reverse designs were by Robert Scot.
+The second reverse, known as the “heraldic eagle” subtype, is based on the Great Seal of the United States.
+An eagle is depicted in a rather unnatural position with a shield against its breast.
+Thirteen small stars appear between the eagle’s head and a cluster of clouds above.
+The eagle’s talons separately grasp an olive branch and a bundle of arrows.
+Once again, UNITED STATES OF AMERICA appears surrounding with no indication of the denomination.
+This reverse design was introduced during 1797 and used until the conclusion of the series in 1804.
+The common obverse and both reverse designs were created by Robert Scot.

 The Capped Bust Eagle experienced low mintages throughout the production of the first subtype due to limited gold deposits and the greater preference for half eagles.
 The second subtype saw generally higher mintages until President Thomas Jefferson halted the production of both silver dollars and gold eagles in 1804.
 At this time the Napoleonic Wars had driven the world price of gold higher and large quantities of gold coins were being melted.
 The gold eagle denomination would not resume production until 1838 when Congress adjusted the bimetallic ratio of gold and silver within U.S. coinage.